-Welcome back to the Bearded Blog, the home of all things bearded.
-Whether as a ﬁrst timer, or even after many years of bearded manliness, one day you may notice… Patches.
+Welcome back to Bearded Crew’s Blog, the home of all things bearded.
+Whether as a ﬁrst timer or even after many years of being bearded, one day you may notice… Patches.
 In.
-The beard!!!
-Oh my my, what to do?
-Well before you try brother Ned’s chicken grease and yogurt plan, relax.
-There are a few different steps to go before the doc pronounces you medically deﬁcient in some non-growing-beard-able way.
-Consider these tips, and you may yet be able to avoid having to ﬁnd enough chicken grease to cover that ZZ Top.
+The Beard!!!
+“OH NO, what happened?
+What do I need to do?
+Should I just shave it and start over?”
+Slow down!
+Before you try brother Ned’s chicken grease and a new yogurt diet plan, relax.
+There are a few different steps to go before thinking all hope is lost.
+Consider these 4 tips that will help fix your patchy beard.

-1. Worrying the beard.
 Do you sometimes notice beard hairs wrapped around your ﬁnger?
-Stuck in the cheese paste, lingering thereon from lunch?
-Do your friends post videos of you tugging at your beard?
-You may have developed a terrible habit of worrying the beard, spinning it around and around as you contemplate your next big success story.
-The short answer is stop it.
-Pay more attention to where your ﬁngers go in your times of reverie, and soon that mane will be back to it’s lush consistency.
-This can happen if you are experiencing Itchy Beard Face,(IBF), if you think this is you, then see tip #2.
+Do you constantly play with your beard while thinking?
+You may have developed a terrible habit of playing with your beard, spinning it around and around as you contemplate your next big success story.
+The short answer is to stop doing it.
+Pay more attention to where your ﬁngers go in your times of reverie, and soon that mane will be back to its lush consistency.

-2. Clogging the beard. there are two things to guard against as you are lovingly maintaining your beard.
+There are two things to guard against as you maintain your beard.
 One, unless you fall into a pool of Hal’s Jalapeño dip, you only need to wash the beard about 4 times a week.
 Every other day should be ﬁne.
-Second, to guard against IBF which can cause you to worry the beard, which in turn can lead to bald patches, make sure you use a top quality beard wash.
+Second, using a shampoo that isn’t intended for beard can dry your skin out.
+This will start the Itchy Beard Syndrome process, which in return lead to scratching bald patches.
+Make sure you use a top quality beard wash.
 When you do that washing, work your ﬁngers all the way through and down to the point you are massaging the skin a bit.
-Top it off with a high quality nice smelling BeardedCrew.com beard oil for moisturizing and conditioning.
-Done!

 Till next time my Bearded Crew.
 Grow it, tend it, and lovingly oil it.
 Namaste.